amyles/coherence-workshop-handson/coherence-workshop-handson.md

 *         context-cqtsyzvge2w   cluster-cqtsyzvge2w   user-cqtsyzvge2w
 ```

 Rename the context to lhr which should prove to be a little more memorable!
+The following command will need to reflect the context name returned from the command above.

 ```
-$ kubectl config rename-context context-cqtsyzvge2w lhr
+$ kubectl config rename-context <CONTEXT_NAME> lhr
-Context "context-cqtsyzvge2w" renamed to "lhr".
+Context "context-<whatyourswascalled>" renamed to "lhr".
 ```

 ## Prepare the London Cluster for Coherence